What is Organic Farming?

 The social unrest of the late 1960s, leading up to the oil crisis of 1973, were central to the development of the "back to nature" philosophy of the modern environmental movement.
 Organic farming in particular condemned the environmental degradation inflicted by the CAP.

 The demand for Governmental and EU regulation of organic standards grew in the 1980s, following the formation of the International Federation of Organic Agricultural Movements (IFOAM) as an international advocate for organic farming.
-In 1991, the EU passed Council Regulation EEC 2092/91, which sets the standards which all EU organic producers are required to meet.
-In the UK, the majority of the Regulation's stipulations are implemented under the Organic Products Regulation 2001.
+In 1991, the EU passed Council Regulation EEC 2092/91, which sets the standards that all EU organic producers are required to meet.
+In the UK, the majority of the Regulation’s stipulations are implemented under the Organic Products Regulation 2001.

 Moreover, in 2002, the Government produced an Organic Action Plan as part of its Strategy for Sustainable Farming and Food, drawn up in response to the 2001 Foot and Mouth Disease epidemic.